Our privacy commitment

 - To monitor, maintain, analyze and improve the functionality of the Services.

-- To assess and improve the products and services and its educational content, and to improve the user experience.
+- To assess and improve the Services and its educational content, and to improve the user experience.

 De-Identified or Aggregated Information

-We only share information collected in limited circumstances.
+We only disclose information collected in limited circumstances.
 We do not disclose the personal information of Students to third parties for marketing or promotional purposes.

-We share User information with third parties as follows:
+We disclose User information to third parties as follows:

-- Where a Student User account is linked to a Parent or Teacher User, that Student User’s information will be shared with the Parent or Teacher User.
+- Where a Student User account is linked to a Parent or Teacher User, that Student User’s information will be disclosed to the Parent or Teacher User.

 - Where you have instructed us to, for example to support inquiries either at your direction or with your informed consent.

-As described above, we also use third-party advertising providers to collect information about Parent Users and Teacher Users who visit areas of the Services that are not direct to Student Users to deliver, tailor, and measure the effectiveness of advertising to Parents and Teachers.
+As described above, we also allow third-party advertising and social networking providers to collect information – in particular, unique online identifiers – about individuals who visit areas of the Services that are not directed to Student Users to deliver, tailor, and measure the effectiveness of advertising to Parents and Teachers.
+The collection of this information may be considered a “sale” or “sharing” with these third parties, or “targeted advertising,” under applicable privacy laws.

 4. How we protect User information